fcdoc/doc/en/flashduty/alter/custom_fields.md

 ## Usage Scenarios

-FlashDuty has supported access to most common alert systems, and we have put most of the information in the push content into Lables for display.
-Despite this, our users will still have some expansion or customization needs, such as manually marking a incident whether it is a false positive.
-Therefore, we provide a **custom field** function to further enrich incident description.
+FlashDuty has integrated with most common alert systems, and we have placed most of the information from the push content into Labels for display.
+However, our users still have some expansion or customization needs, such as manually marking an incident as a false positive.
+Therefore, we provide the **custom fields** feature to further enrich incident descriptions.

 With custom fields, you can add custom metadata, record specific incident-related information, and pass and use this information during incident processing.
 The following are common usage scenarios for custom fields: